 - The principles of design

 Another distinct advantage of this book is the amount of depth and range of knowledge throughout, particularly in chapters 3-6.
 It is difficult to resist reworking your existing ideas when the possibilities and methods for doing so are so well explained and presented.
-I have no idea why this book hasn’t been adapted for the international market; these four chapters alone make a strong enough case for doing so, the general advice is sound, and I don’t think the book would be made any less valuable by removing specific references to policies and practices in Australian and New Zealand.
+I have no idea why this book hasn’t been adapted for the international market.
+These four chapters alone make a strong enough case for doing so.
+The general advice is sound.
+I don’t think the book would be made any less valuable by removing specific references to policies and practices in Australian and New Zealand.
 If you agree, please let the publisher know!

 Final thoughts and how to source the books

-Like many fashion books, Brockman and Stecker focus on womenswear and woven pattern cutting; consequently, any reader will need to adapt and apply the knowledge to their chosen field.
-I will admit that I found both books very accessible because of my training in this area, but the notes on shaping, proportion and general styling are definitely applicable to knitwear and crochet.
-I often feel that the styling components of knitwear design are often overlooked in favour of constructed textiles and the possibilities with fabrication; the truth is that both are equally important.
+Like many fashion books, Brockman and Stecker focus on womenswear and woven pattern cutting.
+Consequently, any reader will need to adapt and apply the knowledge to their chosen field.
+I will admit that I found both books very accessible because of my training in this area.
+That said, the notes on shaping, proportion and general styling are definitely applicable to knitwear and crochet.
+I often feel that the styling components of knitwear design are often overlooked in favour of constructed textiles and the possibilities with fabrication.
+The truth is that both are equally important.

-If anyone reading this article has found it useful, or has any other design books they’d like to share, let me know in the comments!
-I am always on the lookout for helpful materials, and happy to talk about any of the books mentioned here and in other posts.
+If anyone reading this article has found it useful, please share or pin this post, and let me know in the comments!
+I am always on the lookout for helpful materials, and happy to talk about any of the books mentioned on my blog.

 Those look like really interesting and informative books!